-My doctoral dissertation, titled, "In Her Own Right: Sovereignty and Gender in Princely Bhopal, 1901-1926," explores the mutual dependencies and contestations of sovereignty between princely rulers and the imperial state in the twentieth century.
-Specifically, I examine princely sovereignty in Bhopal under the direction of its ruler, Sultan Jahan Begum (r.
+My current research looks at debates over sovereignty in India and throughout the British empire in the twentieth century, and is concerned with questions of territorial and legal anomalies, extralegal imperial intervention, belonging, the evolving relationship between community and nation, and histories of gender and sexuality in colonial contexts.
+My doctoral dissertation, titled, "In Her Own Right: Sovereignty and Gender in Princely Bhopal, 1901-1926," explores the mutual dependencies and contestations of sovereignty between Indian princely rulers and the British imperial state.
+Bhopal, located in central India, was the only princely state under female rule in the twentieth century and was the second largest Muslim princely state in India.
+In this project, I interrogate the conceptual and practical articulations of "in her own right" in Bhopal under the direction of its ruler, Sultan Jahan Begum (r.
 1901-1926).
-Bhopal, located in central India, was the only princely state under female rule in the twentieth century and was the second largest Muslim princely state in India.
-In this project, I interrogate the conceptual and practical articulations of "in her own right" through gendered space, history writing, anticolonialism, symbolism and succession.
-My dissertation speaks to varied approaches, specifically political theory on early modern and modern sovereignty in South Asia, feminist analysis of performance and embodied sovereignties, and postcolonial scholarship on anticolonialism and nationalism.
+Chapters focus on geographical anomalies, extralegal imperial infringement, princely anticolonialism, succession, and photographic performance.

 A second project explores princely politics among India's princes in forums such as the Chamber of Princes and the League of Nations, where debates over federalism, representation, labor, and sovereignty took place against a backdrop of protracted legal repression of anticolonial politics in India.
 Focusing on a small group of progressive princes, the project uncovers how these princes fought to maintain princely power in post-Partition imaginations, working against imperialists and nationalists determined to paint princely India as a relic of the past.